 Most items that we purchase regularly, such as gasoline, vary a little in price.
-Under the right conditions, the market price (or range of prices) for gasoline is determined through the interaction of supply and demand forces.
+The market price (or range of prices) for gasoline is determined through the interaction of supply and demand forces, under the right conditions.
 Buyers who are fully informed about the products, a uniform product across sellers, and a sufficiently large number of both sellers and buyers are some of those conditions.
 These market conditions do not hold in health care (Arrow 1963) and the methods and presentation of cost-effectiveness analyses should reflect this reality.

 Consider how prices are set in a highly competitive market, such as for gasoline.
 Naturally, people buy gasoline because they need it.
 If people act rationally, however, there is another requirement: the benefits of spending money on gasoline outweigh the benefits of alternative uses of the money.
 The alternative with the greatest value to the consumer is the next best use of the money, and the benefit it brings (in dollars) is the opportunity cost of gasoline.
 As long as people act rationally, then we know that they value gasoline at least as much as its opportunity cost.
 Consequently, opportunity cost is the gold standard for defining costs in economic analyses.